In brief

 Not Every Piece Needs a Topcoat

-Well-cured polymer clay is already durable for decorative and light-wear use.
+Many well-cured polymer clay pieces can stay uncoated for decorative or light-wear use when the surface is already clean.
 A sealer changes the surface appearance, but it is not a structural requirement.

 Water-Based Sealers and Glazes